How do you estimate Covid-19 cases?

-Our latest COVID-19 incidence estimation model is built from Biobot’s dataset, the largest COVID-19 wastewater dataset in the world to date.
-We mined this dataset to derive an empirical relationship between the amount of virus in sewage samples and the number of cases reported in the associated communities over the next 7 days.
-This means that our model provides an estimate of the number of cases that will be reported in your community in the next week.
+Our latest COVID-19 incidence estimation model is built from Biobot’s dataset.
+We mined this dataset to derive an empirical relationship between the concentration of virus in wastewater samples and the number of new cases reported in the associated communities.
+This means that our model provides an estimate of the number of daily new reported cases in your community on the sampling date.

 What factors affect your calculation for COVID-19 cases?
 What information do you need from customers to improve your case estimates?